Illinois Municipal Retirement Fund

 The Illinois Municipal Retirement Fund (or IMRF) is the second largest and best-funded public pension system in Illinois.
 Since 1941, has partnered with local units of government to provide retirement, disability and death benefits for public employees.
-With a funded status of about 94 percent and more than $50 billion in assets, IMRF is well-funded and sustainable.
+With a funded status of about 95.8 percent and more than $55 billion in assets, IMRF is well-funded and sustainable.

-Today, IMRF has more than 440,000 members and serves more than 3,000 different units of government, including towns and villages, libraries and park districts, and counties and school districts (non-teaching personnel).
+Today, IMRF has more than 520,000 members and serves more than 3,050 different units of government, including towns and villages, libraries and park districts, and counties and school districts (non-teaching personnel).
 The typical IMRF retiree receives a modest and sustainable benefit, earned after decades of public service.
-In 2020, 56% of retirees received a benefit of less than $12,000 annually.
+In 2024, 50% of retirees received a benefit of less than $12,000 annually.

-In 2019, IMRF became the first public pension fund in the nation to receive a Malcolm Baldrige National Quality Award.
+In 2019, IMRF became the first public pension fund in the nation to receive a Malcolm Baldrige National Quality Award for Performance Excellence.
 This Presidential-level honor recognizes exemplary U.S. organizations and businesses.
 In 2017, IMRF received an Illinois Performance Excellence (ILPEx)] Gold Award for Achievement of Excellence.
 IMRF is governed by an elected board of trustees.
-IMRF is administered by a staff of 200 professionals, led by Executive Director Brian Collins.
+IMRF is administered by a staff of 239 professionals, led by Executive Director Brian Collins.